idontknowwhatimdoing/dotfiles/README.md

 ```
 (see [below](#scripts))

-themes available for now:
-* uya (see image above)
-* nord (work in progress)

 ## Scripts
-I have a few scripts, here they are:

 ### pre-setup.sh
 Installs all dependencies listed in pkglist.txt with pacman (and yay) as well as [Fira Mono Nerd Font](https://www.nerdfonts.com/font-downloads) and creates the config directories.